 Sculpture Tour Eau Claire – Everyone can vote for their favorite sculpture.
-This is the second largest outdoor sculpture tour in the country, with lots of whimsical creations to capture kids’ attention.
+This is the second-largest outdoor sculpture tour in the country, with lots of whimsical creations to capture kids’ attention.

-Beaver Creek Reserve – A lovely lesson in flora and fauna of the region awaits.
+Beaver Creek Reserve – A lovely lesson in the flora and fauna of the region awaits.
 This environmental and recreational complex includes miles of hiking trails and a seasonal butterfly house.

 Carson Park – The Eau Claire Express, a Northwoods league summer collegiate baseball team, plays at historic Carson Park Stadium, where Hank Aaron got his start.
 The new playground at Carson Park is the play place of every kids’ dreams and it is handicap accessible.
 Take a photo in front of the huge Paul Bunyan statue with Babe the Blue Ox at his side, stationed in front of the Paul Bunyan Logging Camp Museum in the park.

-Ramone’s Ice Cream Parlor – This family-run business is modeled after the ice cream parlors of your childhood, with cones, malts and sundaes on the menu board.
+Ramone’s Ice Cream Parlor – This family-run business is modeled after the ice cream parlors of your childhood, with cones, malts, and sundaes on the menu board.
 Parents, try the Iced Latte-Da – it’s caffeinated!

 U.S. National Kubb Championship – Eau Claire is the official “Kubb Capital of North America.”
 The city hosts the annual U.S. National Kubb Championships, drawing upwards of 125 teams from all over the country.
 Come watch the best of the best and learn to “kubb” yourself!

 Metropolis Resort – Make a weekend of it and stay at Metropolis Resort with an indoor waterpark, trampoline park, and go-kart track.